theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 - Devkitpro's install instructions are available at : https://devkitpro.org/wiki/Getting_Started

+You will also need libvorbisidec installed. open a Terminal and run the following:
+`pacman -S 3ds-libvorbisidec 3ds-pkg-config`

 Download the source code from the releases tab and unzip it.

 Make a `romfs` folder inside the unzipped source code and put the Scratch project inside of that.